Bałtyk Koszalin: History

 The club was created on 25 February 1946 (4 months older than city rivals Gwardia Koszalin), making use of the small local stadium, which was opened in 1935, mainly focusing on athletics and tennis.
 The football section of the club was reactivated in 1995.
 This was due to the efforts of brothers Jan and Zenon Bednarek who transformed the football section into an independent club.
-The first club president was Jan Bednarek, who served this function until 1997.
-Then he became the president of the local OZPN in Koszalin and resigned from the leadership.
-As a result, Zenon Bednarek became president and holds this position to this day.
+The first club president was Jan Bednarek, who served this function until 1997, when he became the president of the local OZPN in Koszalin and resigned from the leadership.
+As a result, Zenon Bednarek took over as chairman.

 Youth system

-Currently the club KKPN Bałtyk trains about 300 players.
+Currently, the club KKPN Bałtyk trains about 300 players.
 The club has 11 teams, including 1 senior.
 The club has 11 coaches.
 In terms of youth football for many years it was the most successful academy in the region.
 The youth groups are run by KOZPN Koszalin, regularly winning the provincial junior league competitions.
 Currently, athletes who train at the club attend sports classes in the four schools of Koszalin.
 Classes 4-6 are located in Primary School No. 7, where a UKS Baltic SP7 Koszalin team was created.
 The club is working with School No. 6 where the sport lessons are organised by Bałtyk.
 Older students attend sports classes at the local College of Economics (classes 1-3).